The IDS Student Leadership Council

 • Provide event recap write-ups and work with Advocacy and Analytics Chair to assess event KPI’s, as well as propose improvements or ideas for future events

-• Manage social media platforms and lead social media content strategy
+• Manage social media platforms, including development and publishing of social media content

-• Coordinate with Advocacy and Analytics chair to develop and maintain inclusive messaging and content
+• Coordinate with DEI chair to develop and maintain inclusive messaging and content

-• Create digital and print assets to promote the IDS program, SLC, and SLC events or initiatives
+• Create digital and print assets to promote the IDS program, SLC and/or SLC events and initiatives

 Advocacy and Analytics Chair

-• Collaborates with Events Coordinator and Communications Chair to insure that all events and communications reflect inclusivity and serve the SLC mission and student body.
+• Collaborates with Events Coordinator and Communications Chair to insure that all events and communications reflect community and serve the SLC mission and student body

-• At least one General Council Chair must be in attendance at all council meetings and take minutes
+• At least one of the two General Counsel members must be in attendance at all council meetings and take minutes

 • Assist on basic event logistics, as well as capturing assets for the board to use for communications purposes (video and photography of event attendees and panel speakers)